salo368/Grapher/README.md

 ## Visuals

-Here are some screenshots that illustrate the interface and algorithms in action:
+Here are some visuals that illustrate the interface and algorithms in action:

 <div >DFS (Depth-First Search) traversal on the graph:</div>